Kevin Harvick Incorporated: Sale and reorganization

 In September 2011, it was announced that KHI would cease to exist following that season, with its teams and equipment being absorbed or bought by other organizations.
 Harvick's Cup team Richard Childress Racing restarted its Nationwide Series program by merging it with that of KHI, moving the No. 2 team of Elliott Sadler which would finish second in points and the flagship No. 33 which Harvick would continue to drive to the RCR banner.
 Kevin Harvick's truck program was primarily sold to Eddie Sharp Racing, acquiring the No. 8 truck and No. 33 truck.
 While Nelson Piquet Jr. moved to Turner Scott Motorsports, development driver Cale Gale and longtime sponsor Rheem went with the No. 33 to ESR, winning the 2012 season finale at Homestead-Miami Speedway.
-KHI’s 2 truck was also sold to RCR and Harvick continued to drive it in 2012 for 3 races.
+KHI's 2 truck was also sold to RCR and Harvick continued to drive it in 2012 for 3 races.
 Harvick's good friend and most successful driver Ron Hornaday Jr. moved on to Joe Denette Motorsports (now NTS Motorsports), which received equipment and support from KHI, for 2012 and 2013 driving their No. 9 truck.
 Harvick continued to drive NTS's 14 truck in a partial schedule in 2013, and NTS also moved into the former KHI shop prior to the season.

 According to Harvick, the sale of the team overall was so he could focus winning a Cup championship.
 For the Xfinity Series program specifically, Harvick stated that the similarity between them and the Cup cars (same chassis and similar bodies) made the costs and resource requirements too great for a non-Cup-affiliated team to function.
 Kevin Harvick Incorporated currently operates as a sports marketing and management firm, which includes MMA fighters as well as former teammate Jeff Burton.
-They now represent Harrison Burton, Ricky Stenhouse Jr., Ryan Preece and Ty Dillon along with others.
+They now represent Harrison Burton, Ricky Stenhouse Jr., Ryan Preece, Shane van Gisbergen and Ty Dillon along with others.

+In October 2024, KHI announced a partnership with Rackley W.A.R. for both the Truck Series and Super Late Model programs.

+CARS Tour

-On January 9, 2023, a consortium consisting of KHI, DEJ Management, Jeff Burton Autosports, Inc., and Trackhouse Racing Team purchased the CARS Tour.
+On January 9, 2023, a consortium consisting of KHI, DEJ Management, Jeff Burton Autosports, Inc., and Trackhouse Racing purchased the CARS Tour.

+Car No. 29 history

+On February 6, 2024, it was announced that KHI would field a full-time entry in the CARS Tour in 2024.
+The team announced Brent Crews as the driver of their No. 29 car, with sponsorship from Mobil 1.
+For 2025 Kevin Harvick would take over the #29 part-time reducing the car to a part-time entry.